 - A secondary account can belong to the same customer or it can belong to a different customer than the primary customer.

 These example scenarios demonstrate some of the ways to set up primary and secondary accounts.
-For more use cases see Create Account vs Add Account.

 This is the end result of the above steps:

 Do not confuse primary and secondary accounts with primary and secondary products.
 At the time program managers set up a product they have the option of creating a secondary product with a separate product ID.
-The secondary product usually has lesser features compared to the primary product—such as a lower spending velocity—and is intended for minors to use.
+The secondary product typically has lesser features compared to the primary product—such as a lower spending velocity—and is intended for minors to use.

 dateOfBirth parameter is required to ensure that the minor is eligible for the product.